one happy family

 In the 1930's a group of people tried to colonize Santiago Island

-a wet landing at James Bay and explored the coastal area of Puerta Egas.
-The many tidal pools in dark black lava create
+at James Bay and explored the coastal area of Puerta Egas.
+The many tidal pools in dark black lava create a special environment

 All in all this was a nice excursion.